Hoshiyar: Plot

-The film begins with 3 close friends Jagannath, Dhartiraj, & Malpani.
-Once Jagannath wins a jackpot, the remaining two are green-eyed, kill him, and display it as fortune.
-Moreover, it impoverished Jagannath’s family.
-So, his wife Sitadevi quits the town along with two sons, Rakesh & Rajesh.
-The train they are traveling gets into an accident in which Rajesh is separated and raised by an old man.
-After some time, he passes away entrusting his blind granddaughter Shanti’s responsibility to him.
-Years roll by, and Rakesh becomes a pop singer and an unbeknownst crush on Dhartiraj's daughter Jyothi.
-Rajesh is a ruffian who benefits Dhartiraj and dotes on his sister Shanti.
-Dhartiraj opposes the love affair of Rakesh & Jyothi as he is committed to knitting her with Malpani's son Shakti.
-By now, friction ensues between Dhartiraj & Rajesh when heinous molests and slays Shanti.
-Hence, Rajesh abducts Jyothi in vengeance.
+Jagannath, Dhartiraj, and Malpani are close friends.
+When Jagannath wins a jackpot, the other two kill him and usurp his fortune.
+Jagannath's wife Sitadevi quits town along with her sons, Rakesh and Rajesh.
+Their train has an accident and Rajesh is separated from his family.
+Rajesh is brought up by an elderly man who entrusts his blind granddaughter Shanti’s responsibility to him.

+Rakesh grows up to become a pop singer and unknowingly falls in love with Dhartiraj's daughter Jyoti.
+Rajesh is a ruffian who helps Dhartiraj and dotes on Shanti.
+Dhartiraj opposes the love affair of Rakesh and Jyoti and whants to marry her off to Malpani's son Shakti.
+Friction ensues between Dhartiraj and Rajesh when a goon molests Shanti and kills her.
+Rajesh abducts Jyoti in retaliation.
 Rakesh finds their whereabouts through Rajesh’s love interest Radha.
-Immediately, he moves by leaving Radha in the custody of his mother.
-Hereupon, Sitadevi learns Rajesh as her own, so they proceed and bar the battle of siblings.
-Besides, Dhartiraj betrays Malpani when he reforms.
-At last, Rakesh & Rajesh cease the baddies.
-Finally, the movie ends on a happy note with the marriages of Rakesh & Jyothi and Rajesh & Radha.
+Sitadevi learns that Rajesh is her own son.
+She and Radha proceed to stop the brothers from fighting.
+The film ends on a happy note.